sharedInstance/sharedinstance.github.io/_posts/2014-04-18-settings-root-toggles.markdown

 </plist>
 ```

 Indeed, the cells shown in the root of Settings courtesy of PreferenceLoader are customizable.
-You could slap your whole settings panel there if you wanted (but that's clearly not a good idea).
-What you _could_ do, though, is use it for tweaks whose settings consist of nothing more than an "enabled" toggle.
+You could slap your whole settings panel there if you wanted (but that’s clearly not a good idea).
+What you _could_ do, though, is use it for tweaks whose settings consist of nothing more than an “enabled” toggle.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>